yiyins2/CS320-FA23/labs/lab1.md

 # Lab 1: VM Setup

 1. Find your group.
 You can find your group info in your [Canvas Inbox](https://canvas.wisc.edu/conversations#filter=type=inbox).
+You can find your group under Canvas - People - Study Group if you want another way to access it.
 Ask your TA/peer mentor if you need help finding your group members.

 2. Get to know your group members, asking each other the following: